vijayporwal/react-component-lifecycle/README.md

-# Example of React component lifecycle and lean how to use react modules
+# Example of React component lifecycle
+# Lean how to use react and our own modules